28-Year-Old Linebacker – New York Giants

 There was no outlook written for Akeem Ayers in 2017.
 Check out the latest news below for more on his current fantasy value.

 Akeem Ayers Contract Information:

-Signed a two-year deal with the Rams in March of 2015.
+Signed a contract with the Giants in November of 2017.

 To instantly reveal our fantasy analysis of every player – including Akeem Ayers – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 |2017 Proj||27||NYG||Subscribe now to see our 2017 projections for Akeem Ayers|

 Age is determined on September 1st of each season.